Can-Fite BioPharma ($CANF) Stock Hub: FDA/EMA Phase III Status, Namodenoson and Piclidenoson

 What still needs proof

 The Phase 2a still cannot answer the most important questions.
 It cannot prove whether Namodenoson improves survival versus standard care.
 It cannot show whether the signal is durable across a larger population.
-It cannot determine whether the drug adds meaningful benefit when combined with immunotherapy.
+It cannot determine whether the drug adds meaningful benefit when combined with chemotherapy.
 It cannot yet define a commercial path.

 08Hepatocellular carcinoma: the late-stage anchor